Letting Go In Love

 DATES:

-TIMINGS: The modules will start on Wednesday afternoons and finish on Sundays at lunchtime.
+TIMINGS: The modules will start on Wednesdays, with arrival between 5pm and 6pm and finish on Sundays at lunchtime.

 VENUE: Karuna Dartmoor, TQ13 7TR